-Per DN 20-150, all sworn & non-sworn members shall electronically acknowledge this Department document in PowerDMS.
+Per DN 23-152, all sworn & non-sworn members shall electronically acknowledge this Department document in PowerDMS within (30) thirty calendar days of issuance.
 Members whose duties are relevant to this document shall be held responsible for compliance.
-Any questions regarding this policy should be made to sfpd.writtendirectives@sfgov.org who will provide additional information.
+Any questions regarding this policy should be sent to sfpd.writtendirectivessfgov.org who will provide additional information.